Physical Geography, Master's, 2 years

 Application deadline for exchange is 1 September, and 15 October for UNIS.
 Contact your study advisor if you want to know more.

-In order to be admitted to the program, the applicant must normally have obtained a Bachelor degree of 3-4 years' duration, or have an equivalent educational background.
-The degree must include at least 1,5 years of full time studies in Geography including 1 year similar to about 60 ECTS specialization in relevant courses in physical geography.
-Background in physical geography focused on processes in landscapes influenced by glaciation is a requirement.
+In order to apply for the Master's Programme in Physical Geography you need a bachelor's degree of 3-4 years' duration, or an equivalent educational background.
+The degree must include at least 1,5 years (80-90 ECTS) of full-time studies in geography, including 1 year (60 ECTS) in physical geography or related disciplines (e.g. quaternary geology, cartography, GIS, climatology, hydrology).
+Background focused on processes in landscapes influenced by glaciation is a requirement (30 ECTS).

 How to apply